 Most commonly, beryllium will cause lung diseases such as acute beryllium disease, chronic beryllium disease, and lung cancer.
-Studies have shown that is can also affect your liver, kidneys, heart, and nervous system.
+Studies have shown that it can also affect your liver, kidneys, heart, and nervous system.
 In addition, your skin can become sensitized when you’re exposed to beryllium.

 The final rule was published on July 14, 2020.
 After revising the general industry rule, it will be effective on September 14, 2020.
 OSHA also revised the construction and maritime rules.
-The compliance dates for those is September 30, 2020.
+The alignment dates for those is September 30, 2020.

 They are 0.2 micrograms of beryllium per cubic meter of air, as an 8-hour time-weighted average, and 2.0 micrograms of beryllium per cubic meter of air as determined over a sampling period of 15 minutes.

 Why is OSHA making a new beryllium rule?

 OSHA’s older standards regarding beryllium were seriously outdated.
 More recent studies have revealed the need for lower PELs and STELs.
 The new permissible exposure limits are 10 times less than they used to be.

 What is beryllium used for?

 Beryllium is used as a metal, an alloy, and an oxide.
 In these forms, beryllium is used in high-speed aircraft, guided missiles, nuclear weapons, satellites, X-ray tubes, gyroscopes, accelerometers, non-sparking tools, and semi-conductors, to name a few.